ezzeddinoth/Arbeitsprobe/README.md

 Repository: extends the CrudRepository, offer basics CRUD-Operations.
 Service: further data manipulation.
 Controller: takes data from Service and offer them as REST-API.
-DTO: just for Order, improve and adjust the Order-Object.
+DTO: Data Transfer Object, just for Order, improve and adjust the Order-Object.
 CI/CD not implemented.

 To run the project clone it then => Maven build goal: spring-boot:run.